Critical local moment fluctuations and enhanced pairing correlations in a cluster Anderson model: Abstract

 \section{Abstract}

-The appearance of unconventional superconductivity near many heavy-fermion quantum critical points (QCPs) motivates investigation of pairing correlations close to a ``beyond Landau'' Kondo-destruction QCP.
+The appearance of unconventional superconductivity near heavy-fermion quantum critical points (QCPs) motivates investigation of pairing correlations close to a ``beyond Landau'' Kondo-destruction QCP.
 We focus on a two-Anderson-impurity cluster in which Kondo destruction is induced by a pseudogap in the conduction-electron density of states.
 Analysis via continuous-time quantum Monte-Carlo and the numerical renormalization group reveals a previously unstudied QCP that both displays the critical-local moment fluctuations characteristic of Kondo destruction and leads to a strongly enhanced singlet-pairing susceptibility.
-Our results shed light on the extent to which different kinds of magnetic interactions induce pairing correlations in non-Fermi liquid settings, thereby providing new insights into the mechanism for unconventional superconductivity in quantum critical metals.
+Our results provide new insights into the mechanism for superconductivity in quantum critical metals.

-Heavy-fermion metals represent a prototype system in which unconventional superconductivity is driven by antiferromagnetic correlations \cite{SiSteglich_Science2010,Lohneysen_RMP2007}.
-Experiments on these strongly correlated systems have revealed quantum criticality in a wide range of compounds.
-Detailed theoretical and experimental studies have provided evidence for different classes of quantum critical point (QCP).
-One class follows the Landau theory, in which criticality is dictated by the fluctuations of an order parameter.
-Here, the broken-symmetry state is a spin density wave, and the theoretical description starts from the spatial and temporal fluctuations of the antiferomagnetic order parameter \cite{Hertz, Millis, Moriya}.